sandysanthosh/Microservies-MSA/README.md

 ##### Eureka dashboard:

 * system status
 * current time -> uptime
 * general Info -> total memory, enviroment, cpus
 * DS replicas

 *** instane currently registered with Eureka

+##### Spring Data REST makes it easy to expose microservices.
+##### Spring Data REST builds on top of Spring Data repositories and automatically exports those as REST resources.

+#### So how does Spring Data Rest work?

+* At application startup, Spring Data Rest finds all of the spring data repositories

+* Then, Spring Data Rest creates an endpoint that matches the entity name

+* Next, Spring Data Rest appends an S to the entity name in the endpoint

+* Lastly, Spring Data Rest exposes CRUD (Create, Read, Update, and Delete) operations as RESTful APIs over HTTP

+* There is no need to create a controller or service layer!